INSTRUCTIONS TO PARTICIPANTS FOR SUBMISSION OF CONFERENCE PROCEEDINGS

 Supportive / supplementary material (if any)

 Covering Letter: It is mandatory that a signed covering letter also be submitted along with the manuscript by the author to whom correspondence is to be addressed, delineating the scope of the submitted article declaring the potential competing interests, acknowledging contributions from authors and funding agencies, and certifying that the paper is prepared according to the 'Instructions for Authors'.
 All inconsistencies in the text and in the reference section, and any typographical errors must be carefully checked and corrected before the submission of the manuscript.
-The article contains no such material or information that may be unlawful, defamatory, fabricated, plagiarized, or which would, if published, in any way whatsoever, violate the terms and conditions as laid down in the copyright agreement.
+The article should not contain any such material or information that may be unlawful, defamatory, fabricated, plagiarized, or which would, if published, in any way whatsoever, violate the terms and conditions as laid down in the copyright agreement.
 The authors acknowledge that the publishers have the legal right to take appropriate action against the authors for any such violation of the terms and conditions as laid down in the copy right agreement.
 DOWNLOAD COVERING LETTER.

 Title: The title of the article should be precise and brief and must not be more than 120 characters.
 Authors should avoid the use of non-standard abbreviations.
 The title must be written in title case except for articles, conjunctions and prepositions.
 Authors should also provide a short ʻrunning titleʼ.
 Title, running title, byline, correspondent, footnote and keywords should be written as presented in original manuscripts.